A. The Last Early Humans

 - Steven E. Churchill, “Of Assegais and Bayonets: Reconstructing Prehistoric Spear Use”, Evol.
 Anthropol.
 11(2002): 185-6, https://onlinelibrary.wiley.com/doi/abs/10.1002/evan.10027 (accessed and saved 8/11/18). ↩

-- “World’s oldest needle found in Siberian cave that stitches together human history”, The Siberian Times, 8/23/2016, https://siberiantimes.com/science/casestudy/news/n0711-worlds-oldest-needle-found-in-siberian-cave-that-stitches-together-human-history/ (accessed and saved 8/12/18).
-I regard this article with a grain of salt, owing in part to a confessed skepticism of Russian journalism.
-A related article in DailyMail.com mentioned a 2017 meeting with international scientists to corroborate that the artifacts were Denisovan-made, but if there ever was such a meeting I can not find its report. ↩
+- “World’s oldest needle found in Siberian cave that stitches together human history”, The Siberian Times, 8/23/2016, https://siberiantimes.com/science/casestudy/news/n0711-worlds-oldest-needle-found-in-siberian-cave-that-stitches-together-human-history/ (accessed and saved 8/12/18, archived 12/14/19).
+I take this article with a grain of salt.
+A related article in DailyMail.com mentioned a 2017 meeting with international scientists to corroborate that the artifacts were Denisovan-made.
+If there ever was such a meeting, I cannot find its report. ↩

 - Aurore Val, “Deliberate body disposal by hominins in the Dinaledi Chamber, Cradle of Humankind, South Africa?”
 Journal of Human Evolution, vol. 96, pp. 145-148 (July, 2016), https://www.sciencedirect.com/science/article/pii/S0047248416000282 (accessed and saved 8/12/18). ↩

 - Daniel Richter et al., “The age of the hominin fossils from Jebel Irhoud, Morocco, and the origins of the Middle Stone Age”, Nature 546, 293-296 (6/08/2017), https://www.nature.com/articles/nature22335 (accessed and saved 8/19/18). ↩